guzmonne/dynamodb-graph/README.md

 #### JSDoc Comments

 I tried to include information on each function as a JSDoc comment.
-I plan in the future to transform it into a proper documentation page.
-I wish there was something like `Sphix` for JavaScript.
-For now this should be enough, since the surface of the library is quite small.
+I plan in the future to transform it into a proper documentation site.
+I wish there was something like `Sphix` for JavaScript but for now it should be enough.

 ## Test

-I am using `jest` to test the library, and Node **6.10.3**.
-So, just clone the repo, install the dependencies, and run `yarn test` or `npm run test` to run them.
+I am using `jest` and `yarn` to test the library, and Node **6.10.3**.
+So, just clone the repo, install the dependencies with `yarn install`, and run `yarn test` to start them.

 ```
 git clone git@github.com:guzmonne/dynamodb-graph.git